 Q. Do you believe in destiny?
 You have mentioned it in your message.

 Ans.
 I see only God’s will.
 Destiny is only of the mind-body organism.
 The mind thinks of destiny and interprets events according to its own identifications.
 As Ramana Maharishi said, the SELF is eternally free.
 It is not bounding.
-It is liberation from all believes and ideas.
+It is liberation from all beliefs and ideas.

 Q. Who helped you most in your journey – Ramesh Balsekar or Nisargadatta Maharaj or someone else, or everything?

 Ans.
 A few years back, something (or Nothing) happened.
 There was no body or mind consciousness, only emptiness (or silence).
 I was stripped of everything.
-I saw myself as the boundless.
+I saw myself as boundless.
 I cannot explain it in words other than that it was just pure love.
 I never studied scriptures, and I had no religious or spiritual inclinations whatsoever.

 A glimpse of the divine silence can teach what one cannot learn even after a lifetime of reading and studying.
 Later on, I came across the teachings of Ramana Maharshi, Ramesh Balsekar, and Nisargadatta Maharaj.